com-480-data-visualization/project-2023-mimic/README.md

 ### Visualization

 The website will be divided in panels.
 Each panel will cover the entirety of the screen and the user will be able to change panels by scrolling.
 The scrolling will always go to the next panel and not stop between panels.
+When using a trackpad, the system is a bit sensitive for now.

 There will be four panels in our core visualization: